 A sedative helps you relax.
 It’s that simple.
 They work by slowing the actions of your central nervous system.
 It’s a major chill!
 You are aware of your surroundings, but are less responsive to the sound of the drill or the smell of materials and the elevator music.

-Today's doctor have continually-expanding list of new sedatives to help lessen pain and dental anxiety that are more powerful and less likely to carry unpleasant side effects.
-One thing you’ll want to note, all medications differ, and there's no one medication that's appropriate for every patient.
+Today's doctors have a continuously expanding list of new sedatives to help lessen pain and dental anxiety that are more powerful and less likely to carry unpleasant side effects.
+Because all medications differ, and there's no one sedative that's appropriate for every patient.
 Some of the drugs take action quickly but rapidly fade in potency, while others last for hours.
 Your doctor will weigh all the options to make sure you have a safe and wonderful experience.

-IV sedation medication is delivered through a very small needle placed in either the top of your hand or within your inner elbow just like any out patient procedure you might experience.
+IV sedation medication is delivered through a very small needle placed in either the top of your hand or your inner elbow, just like many out-patient procedures you might experience.

-Most people are.
-You’re not alone and we understand that.
+You’re not alone and we understand.
 The truth is, many of us are afraid of them too.
-If its too difficult for you, some dentists may give you a little something the night before.
 Patients say it feels like a small prick but even that is minimized by the use of topical sedatives wiped onto the skin to numb it.
+If it’s too difficult for you, some dentists may give you a little something the night before.

 Don’t let it keep you from getting that smile you’ve been dreaming of for years.

-It makes you relax you and completely comfortable.
+It makes you relax and you’re completely comfortable.
+No anxiety, no pain.
 What’s better than that?
-No anxiety, no pain.

 Your dentist will have optimal control of the amount of medication administered and can easily increase or decrease your level of sedation as needed, quickly and comfortably.
 It works faster too!

-When you're ready, you can schedule a time that works for you for your welcoming visit.
+When you're ready, schedule a time that works for you for a welcoming visit.

-Knowledge about oral sedation treatment is not only powerful—it is empowering.
+Knowledge about sedation dentistry treatment is not only powerful—it is empowering.
 It is important to talk to your dentist about your fears and concerns during your consultation before any dentistry is performed.
-Request information on your dentist’s training, credentials, and the protocols they will use prior to the appointment.
-It is critical that you provide your dentist with an updated health history including any medications you are on, including vitamins and supplements.
+Request information on your dentist’s training, credentials, and the protocols they will use, prior to the appointment.
+It is critical that you provide your dentist with an updated health history including any medications you are on, as well as vitamins and supplements.
 Factors like smoking and alcohol consumption can alter the effectiveness of sedation medications, so be sure to tell your doctor about any habits you may have.